Sleepful/mymail/README.md

 This will automatically build the Docker image and push it to ECR for the new deployment.

-You need to configure your aws cli credentials so Pulumi may pull them.
+You need to configure your aws cli credentials for Pulumi to authenticate with your AWS account.

 # Making the project prod-ready